mazunki/uio/IN5020/notes.md

 ## message-programming interface (MPI)
 in high-performance computation you often use scattering to work on data in parallel

-addressing is done with logical addressing on nodes. it doesn't deal with failtures, and follows a transient model (not persistent)
+addressing is done with logical addressing on nodes. it doesn't deal with failures, and follows a transient model (not persistent)

 ## message-oriented middleware (haha MOM)